EwanColquhoun/SPNA/README.md

 [Back to top](<#contents>)

 # Acknowledgements
 The site was completed as a Portfolio 5 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.
+I would also like to that the Client, The Scottish Private Nursery Association for the opportunity to work on this project together.

 Ewan Colquhoun 2022.